thomas-emig/gdi-jupyter-notebooks/README.md

 # gdi-jupyter-notebooks

-Jupyter notebooks to teach python
+Jupyter notebooks to teach python.
+Most of the contained exercises are based on the collection of exercises for the Course "Grundlagen der Informatik", Munich University of Applied Sciences (Hochschule München) by Prof. Olav Hinz.

 ## Run on own Computer